mr-ansar/layer-cake/doc/source/design-and-implementation.rst

 Enabling the ``keep_alive`` flag on the call to :func:`~.connect` activates a keep-alive capability, involving a low bandwidth handshake between the two endpoints.
-If the exchange is interrupted at any point a timer will expire and the connection will be :class:`~.Closed` with the :class:`~.EndOfTransport` value set to ``WENT_STALE``.
-Exactly the same handshake machinery runs at both ends of a connection.
+If the exchange is interrupted at any point a timer will expire and the connection will be :class:`~.Closed`, with the :class:`~.EndOfTransport` value set to ``WENT_STALE``.
+Keep-alive machinery is symmetrical - the same code runs at both ends of a connection.

 The handshake is ongoing for the life of the connection and operation is entirely discreet.
+Activity is periodic but also randomized to avoid unfortunate synchronization.
+Each pause in proceedings is adjusted by plus-minus, up to 5 percent.
 It is also slow, to reduce the network overhead of just keeping the connection alive.
 From the time a cable is unplugged it can take a few minutes before the associated :class:`~.Closed` message is generated.

 Long term connections are good in that they improve responsiveness; messages can be sent in response to a local event without having to wait for a successful connection.
 There are